Stacks Image 3

 Clan Chieftains were the representatives of large branches of a Scottish clan.
 Originally a Chieftain was elected by the family assembly.
 In this tradition, the Prosser Scottish Fest honors those that contribute to Prosser's agriculture, community, youth, our fest, and the Pacific Northwest Scottish Heritage community with the title "Chieftain of the Day."

-Our 2023 Chieftain of the Day is Cassandra Humphrys.
+Prosser Scottish Fest's 2024 Chieftain of the Day is Gordon Taylor.

 Stacks Image 1671